ESPN College Basketball: 2000s

 ESPN has rapidly increased its coverage throughout the years as the network as expanded from a single cable channel to a multiple outlets including the internet.

 In 2003, ESPN and its sister networks aired all the games of the Women's NCAA Tournament for the first time ever, a practice that still exists today.

 On March 4, 2005, ESPNU premiered on the outset of a Texas–Oklahoma State game from Stillwater, Oklahoma with a special two-hour edition of College GameDay.
-ESPNU has aired the first set of games of each season, beginning in its initial season of 2005.

-In 2005–06, the ESPN family of networks aired 884 games (they aired 140 women's games that year).
-However the following season, they aired over 1000 games.

-In 2007, ESPNU as well as ESPN2 aired the first-ever NIT Selection Show.
-Also, ESPN Radio aired its first-ever coverage of the Selection Sunday.
-Also that year, a then-record of more than 3.3 million brackets entered on ESPN.com surpassing the record set the previous year.
+In 2007, ESPN Radio aired its first-ever coverage of the Selection Sunday.

-During the 2007–2008 season, the ESPN networks aired a total of more than 1,050 men's games and 150 women's games.
-ESPNU aired over 250 games.
-In addition, ESPN aired Pac-10 games for the first time since 1995, through a new agreement with FSN.
-They showed a total of 2 games.
-The year was marked by Dick Vitale missing his first assignment ever due to surgery.
-He was replaced by Jay Bilas on Saturday Primetime.
-He returned on February 6 for the UNC-Duke matchup.
-Due to the 2008 Atlanta tornado outbreak, ESPN2, instead of CBS, aired the 2008 SEC tournament finals from Alexander Memorial Coliseum on the campus of Georgia Tech.
-However, CBS production was utilized including talent and graphics.
-ESPN had a record 3.65 million entries for the Tournament Challenge.

-Legendary basketball coach Bob Knight retired from coaching in February 2008, he joined ESPN, the following month as a studio analyst for Championship Week and later appeared during the NCAA tournament, including on location from San Antonio at the Final Four.
-His role was greatly expanded during the 2008–09 season, when he appeared on many platforms including a weekly Thursday game as well as College GameDay.

 The ESPN networks aired about 1,100 games during the 2008–09 season, including 148 women's games (including the entire NCAA Tournament).

 In the 2009–10 season, ESPN began a 15-year deal to serve as the main rightsholder of the SEC.
 The package initially contained a broadcast television package via ESPN Regional Television (SEC Network, later SEC TV), which replaced the conference's long-standing association with Raycom Sports.
 ESPN later launched an SEC Network cable network.